-If you're just looking for the mixtape, click here for the official Epiphany Mixtape page.
-From now until Lent, the Church Calendar is in the season of Epiphany.
-Basically, this season seems like it's sort of a Church Calendar "junk drawer" to meditate and celebrate on all the other parts of Jesus' life that happened … Continue reading Welcome to Epiphany.
-(And a free Mixtape to celebrate!)
+Basically, this season seems like it’s sort of a Church Calendar “junk drawer” to meditate and celebrate on all the other parts of Jesus’ life that happened between his Advent/Birth and his Death.

 And don’t misread that.
 In describing it that way, I hope that doesn’t diminish this season for anyone.

 Perhaps the most precious doctrine of the Christian faith for me is that of the Imputation of Christ’s Righteousness.
 That’s a fancy way of saying that Jesus lived out a righteous life, and his very own righteousness is given to me as my own.
 And so, with a complete and perfect righteousness in hand, I don’t have to bear the weight of shame or condemnation.
 This is so beautiful to me.

 But this Righteousness in which I am dressed was not created out of thin air, nor was it created by Christ at the Cross, or even at his Resurrection.
 It was built throughout his life of obedience to His Father, as the light of his character and life grew brighter and brighter in the midst of our darkened world.
 It’s this part of his life that we celebrate and meditate upon in this season.

 And this is amazing.
 As I’ve written before, if Herod had been successful in killing the infant Jesus, there would be an essential aspect of our salvation that’s missing.
 This is why Epiphany is so important.

 And so, to try and help me spend some time meditating on this season, the best way I knew to think deeply about all this was to re-post Epiphany mixtape I first posted last year.